Usman Khawaja: International career

 Before the third Test against India in March 2013, Australia suspended Khawaja, along with James Pattinson, Shane Watson and Mitchell Johnson following a breach of discipline.
 Michael Clarke, the captain, revealed that the step had been taken as a result of repeated infractions which led to Watson flying back home and contemplating Test retirement.
 Some former players reacted with astonishment at the decision taken by the team management.
 Khawaja made his Test return in the second Test of the 2013 Ashes series, replacing Ed Cowan.

 In the first Test against New Zealand on 5 November 2015; his first Test in more than two years, he scored his maiden Test century, scoring 174 runs with 16 fours and 2 sixes.
 He made this return in his tenth Test in the coveted number 3 position, helping Australia to an emphatic victory.

 He made his Twenty20 International debut for Australia against India on 31 January 2016.

 During the 2015–16 season, Khawaja was in spectacular form for Australia and his domestic T20 franchise the Sydney Thunder, with many pundits hailing his renaissance as a batsman since being dropped from the Australian team in 2013 and recovering from an injury in 2015.
 He also switched to using Kookaburra equipment.
 In August 2016, Khawaja endured one of the lowest ebbs in test career when he was dismissed twice in a day's play for 11 runs and duck in both innings by Dilruwan Perera during Australia's second test match of the series against Sri Lanka at Galle International Stadium and question marks were raised about Khawaja's inability to play spin especially in subcontinental conditions.
-His vulnerability against spin also played a major reason in removing him from the side ahead of the third and the final test match of the series.
+His vulnerability against spin also played a major reason in removing him from the team ahead of the third and the final test match of the series.

 Additionally, Khawaja set a record for becoming the first ever batsman to score a Test century in an innings of a Day-Night Test match on home soil and still has the record for the second highest individual score in a Day-Night Test innings.

 Khawaja celebrates after scoring a century against South Africa in Adelaide (2016).

 Khawaja played his first Test match against the country of his birth, Pakistan, on 15 December 2016 at the Gabba.
 When asked about the significance of the match, he described a moment of confusion outside the change rooms: